Posted on

 • Easy care: Scrub, soak, or use the dishwasher – no need for babying.

-• The brushed finish helps prevent food from sticking & limits scratching glass-top or induction stoves.
+• The smooth, brushed finish helps prevent food from sticking & prevents scratching smooth top stoves.

 • Included stainless steel lids last longer & withstand greater heat than glass lids (550℉ vs. 450℉)